Learn how to oven-roast a bone-in turkey breast at 350°F the easy way—crispy skin, juicy meat, and no complicated steps or temperature flipping.

 Ingredients

-- 5-8 pounds turkey breast - thawed
+- 5-9 pounds bone-in turkey breast - thawed

 - 1 tablespoon oil or butter